 Upon returning home, he was asked about his tenure as the “National Boy of the Year.”
 David replied, “I met a lot of great people; governors, senators, movie stars, and even the President of the United States, but to be the student of Picasso, now that’s the greatest of all.”

 David went on to receive a Master’s of Art degree from San Francisco State, a Masters in physical education from University of Southern California, and a Ph.D. in Art from Stanford University.
-He then worked in the California college system as an art instructor and coach until I retired in 1985 and has lived in South Lake Tahoe since.
-David is a member of the Tahoe Art League, and has been the impetus behind the TAL Plein Air Painting summer series held at idyllic spots in Lake Tahoe.
-He has been a pivotal force in shaping the South Tahoe art scene.
+He then worked in the California college system as an art instructor and coach until he retired in 1985 and moved to South Lake Tahoe.